LouisString/homework2/try.md

 &ensp;&ensp;&ensp;The contribution is now part of the project, and other developers should pull from the official repository to synchronize their local repositories.

+&ensp;&ensp;&ensp;Here is a family picture:
 ![](https://github.com/LouisString/homework2/blob/master/pic12.png?raw=true)

+&ensp;&ensp;&ensp;A high-level example of a Forking Workflow is:

+>* You want to contribute to an open source library hosted at bitbucket.org/userA/open-project
+>* Using Bitbucket you create a fork of the repo to bitbucket.org/YourName/open-project
+>* On your local system you execute git clone on https://bitbucket.org/YourName/open-project to get a local copy of the repo
+>* You create a new feature branch in your local repo
+>* Work is done to complete the new feature and git commit is executed to save the changes
+>* You then push the new feature branch to your remote forked repo
+>* Using Bitbucket you open up a pull request for the new branch against the original repo at bitbucket.org/userA/open-project

+&ensp;&ensp;&ensp;Thanks for reading!

 </font>